carl-josiah/NetPractice/README.md

 It is easy to become overwhelmed by trying to understand every networking concept at once.
 Instead, focus on one question at a time.
 If something doesn't make sense, ask yourself the first question that comes to mind and answer that before moving on.

 Networking concepts build upon one another.
-Once you understand a single idea—such as subnet masks or how routers forward packets—the later levels become much easier.
+Once you understand a single idea, such as subnet masks or how routers forward packets, the later levels become much easier.

 Most importantly, keep practicing.
 Repetition is what makes the concepts stick.